Ivanmugu/fetch_features/README.md

 The program reads the accession or BioSample numbers of the list.
-Then, it enters into the nuccore database and collects all the molecular features of each accession of BioSample number in the list.
+Then, it enters into the nuccore database and collects all the molecular features of each accession or BioSample number in the list.

 If you provide a list of accession numbers you have two options.
 The first option is to get only the features of the provided accession list.
 In the second